nationalarchives/design-system/src/styles/colours/index.md

 ## High contrast themes

-The high contrast themes are applied on top of the existing light and dark themes with an extra `tna-template--high-contrast-theme` class on the `tna-template` element.

-The [system theme](#system-theme) follows the preference for `prefers-contrast` which can be `no-preference`, `more`, `less` or `custom`.
+The high contrast themes are applied on top of the existing light and dark themes.
+All themes follow the preference for `prefers-contrast` which can be `no-preference`, `more`, `less` or `custom`.
 See [MDN Web Docs - prefers-contrast](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast).

 TNA Frontend currently only supports the `prefers-contrast` values of `no-preference` and `more`.